Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Acknowledgments

 \section{Acknowledgments}

-This work is partially supported by the Austrian Science Fund (FWF): P 32021, the Austrian National Research Network S11403-N23 (RiSE) of the Austrian Science Fund (FWF), and by the Vienna Science and Technology Fund (WWTF) through grant ICT12-059.
+This work is partially supported by the Austrian Science Fund (FWF): P 32021, the Austrian National Research Network S11403-N23 (RiSE) of the Austrian Science Fund (FWF), the PRIN project RIPER (No.20203FFYLK), the project MOST (CUP D93C22000400001) under the MUR National Recovery and Resilience Plan funded by the European Union - NextGenerationEU, the FWF project AUTOSARD: ``Automated Sublinear Amortised Resource \parbox{.8\textwidth}{ Analysis of Data Structures'' No.~P36623 and the project VASSAL: ``Verification and Analysis for Safety and Security of Applications in Life'' funded by the European Union under Horizon Europe WIDERA Coordination and Support Action/Grant Agreement No. 101160022. } \quad\raisebox{-1.25\baselineskip}{{\euflag{.16\textwidth}{!}}}